apache/allura/Allura/docs/getting_started/install_each_step.rst

 If you already reading this file from an Allura release or checkout, you're ready to continue.

-Although the application :file:`setup.py` files define a number of dependencies, the :file:`requirements.txt` files are currently the authoritative source, so we'll use those with `pip <https://pip.pypa.io/en/stable/>`_ to make sure the correct versions are installed.
+We'll upgrade `pip <https://pip.pypa.io/en/stable/>`_ to make sure its a current version, and then install all Allura python dependencies with it.

 .. code-block:: bash

     (env-allura)~/src$ cd allura
+    (env-allura)~/src/allura$ pip install -U pip
     (env-allura)~/src/allura$ pip install -r requirements.txt

-This will take a while.
-If you get an error from pip, it is typically a temporary download error.
-Just run the command again and it will quickly pass through the packages it already downloaded and then continue.
+This may take a little while.

 Optional, for SVN support: symlink the system pysvn package into our virtual environment

 .. code-block:: bash

-    (env-allura)~/src/allura$ ln -s /usr/lib/python2.7/dist-packages/pysvn ~/env-allura/lib/python2.7/site-packages/
+    (env-allura)~/src/allura$ ln -s /usr/lib/python3/dist-packages/pysvn ~/env-allura/lib/python3.*/site-packages/

 Next, run this to set up all the Allura tools: